TICK TOCK (ALBUM)

 About track 9: "POD RACE"

 Musically Pod Race was inspired by Miles Davis' Bitches Brew Sessions.
 Obviously Pod Race isn't near the greatness of the Bitches Brew sessions, but an attempt was made to "capture" its atmosphere and give it a "modern" twist.
 This include the instrument "placement" in the stereo image of the track.
+The title of the track refers to the Pod Race in Star Wars, one of the favorite films of one of the band members.

 NOTE: make sure you use a player that can play audio at high resolution, check / adjust the settings to play at 48kHz-24bit.